ansimonetti/PACO/README.md

 management, empowering better decision-making and resource allocation.

 ### PACO
-PACO is an algorithm that given a BPMN + DCPI  diagram and a bound impact vector can determine if there exists a feasible strategy such that the process can be completed while remaining under the bound vector.
+PACO is an algorithm that given a *BPMN + CPI*  diagram and a bound impact vector can determine if there exists a feasible strategy such that the process can be completed while remaining under the bound vector.

-Cose da fare
-- Probabilità per scelte errore
-- prob errata sugli archi

 ## Installation